-AMHCA's Advancement for Clinical Practice Committee continually reviews and revises standards as appropriate.
-The AMHCA board and the ACPC have included two new standards-Forensic Evaluation and Gender Identity Counseling-in this edition of "Essentials" and in the 2021 edition of the AMHCA Standards.
+AMHCA's Advancement for Clinical Practice Committee (ACPC) continually reviews and revises standards as appropriate.
+The AMHCA board and the ACPC have included one new standard-Affectional Identity Counseling-in the 2023 edition of the AMHCA Standards.
 Other need-based competencies that have been identified as future standards are under development and will be included in future publications and distribution.
 These include:

-Affectional Identity Counseling,

 Military Counseling,

 Couples and Family Counseling, and

-Developmental and Learning Disabilities Counseling.
+Developmental and Learning Disabilities Counseling

 These are just some of the topics being considered for future standards.
 LCMHCs across the country are both generalists and also specialists in many areas.
-The ACPC committee is generating the best structure and procedures for adopting new, specialized standards in a way that is clear and understandable for our membership, the profession, and also the public
+The ACPC is generating the best structure and procedures for adopting new, specialized standards in a way that is clear and understandable for our membership, the profession, and also the public